L13/vscode-projects/README.md

 ## What's new in Projects 0.15.0

 - Added colors for projects.
-Changes icon and status bar color.
+Change icon and status bar color to 7 different colors.
+- Added `Copy Path` to context menu for folders, projects and workspaces.

 ## Index